laws-africa/slaw/README.md

     $ gem install slaw

-To run PDF extraction you will also need [xpdf](http://www.foolabs.com/xpdf/) and If you're on a Mac, you can use:
+To run PDF extraction you will also need [poppler's pdftotext](https://poppler.freedesktop.org/).
+If you're on a Mac, you can use:

-    $ brew install xpdf
+    $ brew install poppler

 You may also need Ghostscript to remove password protection from PDF files.
 This is installed by default on most systems (including Mac).
 On Ubuntu you can use: